bline/BarTable/README.md

 [FooTable](http://fooplugins.com/plugins/footable-jquery).
 BarTable was created out of a need for speed on larger sets of data (~10000) as well as the ability to work with updates/additions/removals from the data.
-At this point, not much of the original code from BarTable remains, only the plugin framework and basic layout (which was well written!).
+At this point, not much of the original code from FooTable remains, only the plugin framework and basic layout (which was well written!).

 Features that were removed: